sylvainhalle/textidote/Readme.md

 - Use a capital letter when referring to a specific figure: 'Figure X'.
   [sh:figmag]

-### Typesetting

-- You should not break lines manually in a paragraph.
-Either start a new paragraph or stay in the current one. [sh:nobreak]

 ### Structure

 - A section should not contain a single sub-section.
 More generally, a